mesilov/bitrix24-php-sdk/CONTRIBUTING.md

 1. Make the changes/additions to the code, committing often and making clear what you've done
 2. Make sure you write tests for your code, located in the folder structure
 3. Run your tests (often and while coding)
-4. Create Pull Request on github to against proper branch
+4. Create Pull Request on GitHub to against proper branch